Fire blight is a contagious and destructive bacterial disease.

 It can affect many fruit trees and ornamental plants.
 It can also spread quickly if not managed appropriately.

 The good news is that there are natural ways to manage and even prevent fire blight.
-In this article, we will explore various natural solutions to help keep this plant under control.
+In this article, we will explore natural ways to help prevent and manage fire blight.

 Identification